Should you say you “graduated from college,” “graduated college,” or “were graduated from college”?

-I know many of you are cringing.
-I am too.
-I hate the way it sounds, but you have to remember that 50 to 70 years ago a lot of people cringed when others dropped the “was” and just said what we consider normal: “graduated from high school.”
+I know many of you are cringing, but remember that 80 plus years ago a lot of people cringed when others dropped the “was” and just said what we consider normal: “graduated from high school.”
 They thought that sounded terrible and careful writers should stick with “Johnny WAS graduated from high school.”

 'Graduated High School': Like Overloud Talking